spraakbanken/swell-project/Normalization_guidelines.md

    In item (2) above, inserting "och ligger i ett fint hus" is more idiomatic but not preferred since it changes more words than "ett fint hus"

-   ett fint hus &larr; Preferred change to obtain a proper noun phrase
+   ett fint hus   &nbsp; &larr; Preferred change to obtain a proper noun phrase

    och ligger i ett fint hus   &nbsp; &larr; Bigger change